fredachc/IT-Job-Market-Analysis-HK/README.md

 ![Salary Chart](images/7.png)

 👉 *Insight:*
-Experience appears to have a stronger influence on salary than education.
+Experience has a stronger effect on salary than education.

-👉 *Interview point:*
-This shows the importance of controlling variables when analyzing data, rather than relying on surface-level conclusions.
+👉 **Summary:** Experience is more important than degree.

 ---

 ### 5. Platform Requirements
 - JobsDB: highest experience and degree requirements
-- CTgoodjobs: moderate requirements
+- CTgoodjobs: moderate
-- Recruit: lowest requirements
+- Recruit: lowest

 ![Salary Chart](images/5.png)

 👉 *Insight:*
-Each platform targets a different level of job seekers.
+Each platform targets different job levels.

-👉 *Interview point:*
-Choosing the right platform based on experience level can improve job search efficiency.
+👉 **Summary:** Platform choice affects job accessibility.

 ---

 ### 6. Location Distribution
-IT jobs are widely distributed across different area types, with industrial areas having the highest proportion.
+IT jobs are widely distributed across locations, with industrial areas having the highest share.

 ![Salary Chart](images/8.png)

 👉 *Insight:*
-This challenges the common assumption that IT jobs are concentrated in central business districts.
+This challenges the assumption that IT jobs are concentrated in business districts.

-👉 *Interview point:*
-IT roles are not limited to office environments and can be found in infrastructure and operational settings.
+👉 **Summary:** IT jobs are geographically diverse.

 ---